-Local development activity, in terms of the valuation of the City's building permits for 2013, has risen significantly compared to 2012.
-This is illustrated in the chart below.
-Development activity has increased across the board, with the largest increase in dollar terms coming from single family
+Local development activity, in terms of the valuation of the City's building permits for 2014, has risen compared to 2013.
+This is illustrated in the following chart.
+Development activity has increased across the board, with the largest increase in dollar terms coming from commercial permits and the largest increase by percentage coming from multi-family/mixed use permits.
+Permit activity in the fourth quarter was equal to the third quarter, with each of those quarters accounting for 22 percent of the year's development valuations.